deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ## How do I restore the master node if kubelet cannot load the control plane components?

-Such a situation may occur if images of the `control plane` components on the master were deleted in a cluster that has a single master node (e.g., the directory `/var/lib/docker` (`/var/lib/containerd`) was deleted if docker (container) is used).
-In this case, `kubelet` cannot pull images of the `control plane` components when restarted since the master node lacks authorization parameters required for accessing `registry.deckhouse.io`.
+Such a situation may occur if images of the control plane components on the master were deleted in a cluster that has a single master node (e.g., the directory `/var/lib/docker` (`/var/lib/containerd`) was deleted if Docker (container) is used).
+In this case, kubelet cannot pull images of the control plane components when restarted since the master node lacks authorization parameters required for accessing `registry.deckhouse.io`.

-Here is how you can restore the master node:
+Below is an instruction on how you can restore the master node.

 ### Docker